Metrological/payment-csp-backend-example/README.md

 # And now?
 After you have created a fully working example (both an app and backend), that works in the MAF SDK (https://github.com/Metrological/maf3-sdk), your app should be able to work in production.
 For putting apps with in-app payments in production, we need to have an agreement with you and the operator(s) involved.
 Furthermore, we require that your backend service runs on HTTPS for security reasons.

+# Disclaimer
+It is your own responsibility to maintain the user database and all connections, this codebase is merely an example on how you could set it up.
+Metrological is not liable for any code hosted on your backend.